CalvinHartwell/canonical-kubernetes-f5-big-ip/README.md

 - Type quit after you're done.

 Finally, we can now use the web interface.
-As our device only has one interface, the port 8443 is used to access the web interface.
-If you have more than one port, it is exposed through 443:
+If you didn't add two interfaces to your device and if you didn't change the default port, the load balancer will be available on https://<public-ip-of-F5>:8443.
+If you have more than one port, it is exposed through 443.

+It seems that the container doesn't handle anything else but 443, so it should be changed using the steps above first.
+You can test connectivity to the web gui using your web browser or wget.

 ```
   # This should be resolvable now publically, try it in firefox.